michelleDeko/bbb-streaming/README.md

 docker-compose down
 docker-compose up -d
 ```
-Go to the Facebook page where you want to live stream and click on Create > Live.
-Select 'Use Stream Key' as the method that you want to live strem with.
+Go to the Facebook page where you want to live stream and click on `Create > Live`.
+Select `Use Stream Key` as the method that you want to live strem with.
 Copy `Server URL` and `Stream Key`, joining them together, to form the value of `BBB_STREAM_URL` in docker-compose.xml.

 Restart the docker container.